 I never set out to do that particularly.
 But it's been amazing how people have come out saying this was actually a feminist company.
 Our aim from the beginning was to empower women, to encourage them to use more products of the kind, enhance their experience of them and to close the gap that existed in the sex toys industry.

 You can buy an Eva here.
-A dollar from each sold unit goes to an organization fighting against Female Genital Mutilation (FGM).
+A dollar from each sold unit goes to an organisation fighting against Female Genital Mutilation (FGM).